Aeroflash-r1/Wearsic/README.md

-# Wearsic — Wear OS 6 Music Experience & Production Hardening
+# Wearsic — Wear OS 6 Music App

 **Wearsic** is a lightweight, high-performance, and secure music streaming application engineered specifically for **Wear OS 6** smartwatches, fully optimized for the **Samsung Galaxy Watch7 (44mm)**.